valhalla/valhalla-docs/matrix/api-reference.md

 | `many_to_one` | Returns a column vector of computed time and distance from each location to the last (destination) location provided.
 The last element in the row vector computed time and distance is [0,0.00]. |
 | `many_to_many`| Returns a square matrix of computed time and distance from each location to every other location.
 The main diagonal of the square matrix is [0,0.00] all the way through.  |

-## Input for the Time-Distance Matrix API
+## Inputs for the Time-Distance Matrix service

-An example request takes the form of `matrix.mapzen.com/one_to_many?json={}&api_key=`, where the JSON inputs inside the ``{}`` include an array of at least two locations and options for the costing model.
+An example request takes the form of `matrix.mapzen.com/one_to_many?json={}&api_key=`, where the `one_to_many?` represents the type of matrix and the JSON inputs inside the ``{}`` include an array of at least two locations and options for the route costing model.

-Here is an example request using pedestrian costing:

-From the office, I want to know the times and distances to each restaurant location for dinner, as well as the times and distances from each restaraunt to the train station for my journey home.
-This will help me determine where I want to eat.
+For example, while at your office, you want to know the times and distances to walk to several restaurants where you could have dinner, as well as the times and distances from each restaurant to the train station for your commute home.
+This will help you determine where to eat.
+The API request for this uses `many_to_many` and `pedestrian` costing.

-    matrix.mapzen.com/many_to_many?json={"locations":[{"lat":40.744014,"lon":-73.990508},{"lat":40.739735,"lon":-73.979713},{"lat":40.752522,"lon":-73.985015},{"lat":40.750117,"lon":-73.983704},{"lat":40.750552,"lon":-73.993519}],"costing":"pedestrian"}&api_key=valhalla-xxxxxx
+    matrix.mapzen.com/many_to_many?json={"locations":[{"lat":40.744014,"lon":-73.990508},{"lat":40.739735,"lon":-73.979713},{"lat":40.752522,"lon":-73.985015},{"lat":40.750117,"lon":-73.983704},{"lat":40.750552,"lon":-73.993519}],"costing":"pedestrian"}&api_key=matrix-xxxxxx

-Note that you must append your own [Valhalla API key](https://mapzen.com/developers) to the URL, following `&api_key=` at the end.
+Note that you must append your own [Matrix API key](https://mapzen.com/developers) to the URL, following `&api_key=` at the end.

-#### Input Parameters
+### Location parameters

 A location must include a latitude and longitude in decimal degrees.
 The coordinates can come from many input sources, such as a GPS location, a point or a click on a map, a geocoding service, and so on.
-External search services, such as [Pelias](https://github.com/pelias) or [Nominatum](http://wiki.openstreetmap.org/wiki/Nominatim), can be used to find places and geocode addresses, whose coordinates can be used as input to the Time-Distance service.
+External search services, such as [Mapzen Search](https://mapzen.com/documentation/search/) can be used to find places and geocode addresses, whose coordinates can be used as input to the Time-Distance Matrix service.

 | Location parameters | Description |
 | :--------- | :----------- |
 | `lat` | Latitude of the location in degrees. |
 | `lon` | Longitude of the location in degrees. |

-Please also refer to the [Valhalla API Locations](https://mapzen.com/documentation/valhalla/api-reference/#locations) to view the full detail on Locations.
+Refer to the [Turn-by-Turn location documentation](https://mapzen.com/documentation/turn-by-turn/api-reference/#locations) for more information on specifying locations.

-#### Costing
+### Costing parameters

-Please refer to the [Valhalla API Costing Models](https://mapzen.com/documentation/valhalla/api-reference/#costing-models) and [Costing Options](https://mapzen.com/documentation/valhalla/api-reference/#costing-options) to view the costing that is in place.
+Refer to the [Turn-by-Turn costing options documentation](https://mapzen.com/documentation/turn-by-turn/api-reference/#costing-models) and [Costing Options](https://mapzen.com/documentation/turn-by-turn/api-reference/#costing-options) for more on the available costing models and options.

 #### Output